jamiepoli/JamvieCTF/content/posts/13HacktivityBullseye.md

 ch.recvuntil("to write?\n")
 ```

-2. Recieve the libc leak, and use it to calculate the base of libc.
+2. Get the libc leak, and use it to calculate the base of libc.

 ```python
 alarm = ch.recvline()